jmoiron/sqlx/index.md

 Similarly to the handle types, `sqlx.Rows` embeds its equivalent in the standard library.
 Because the underlying implementation was inaccessible, `sqlx.Row` is a partial re-implementation of `sql.Row` with the same behavior for the standard interface.

-### Connecting to Your Database
+### Connecting to Your Database <a href="#connecting" class="permalink" id="connecting">&para;</a>

 A `DB` instance is *not* a connection, but an abstraction representing a Database.
 This is why creating a DB does not return an error and will not panic.
-It maintains a [connection pool](#connection-pool) internally, and will attempt to connect when a connection is first needed.
+It maintains a [connection pool](#connectionPool) internally, and will attempt to connect when a connection is first needed.
 You can create an sqlx.DB via `Open` or by creating a new sqlx DB handle from an existing sql.DB via `NewDB`:

 ```go
 var db *sqlx.DB